 This was my creation process.

-I hope that some of the advice, tips and suggestions that I mentioned here have been very helpful to you.
+I hope some of the advice, tips, and suggestions I mentioned here have been very helpful to you.

 I hope you are encouraged to create your own webtoon.
-It is not as difficult as it seems, you just have to have perseverance and discipline.
-There is no more secret.
+It's not as difficult as it seems; you just need to have perseverance and discipline.
+There is no other secret.

 If you publish your webtoon, I would love to know.